AurelicButter/AurelicButter/README.md

 I am Frederick Katsura.
 I am a passionate self-taught independent developer looking to create whatever I desire and learning new things!

 I know Python (2.x & 3.x), Java, C#, and Javascript.
-Out of the four languages, I would say Javascript (specifically with Node) is my favourite to play around with and the one I am most comfortable with!
+But out of those four, I would say Javascript (specifically with Node) is my favourite to play around with and the one I am most comfortable with!

 ### Current Status